trulia/hologram/README.md

       - ./build

     # Mark which category should be the index page
-    # Alternatively, you may have an index.md in the documentation assets
+    # Alternatively, you may have an index.md in the source directory root
     # folder instead of specifying this config.
     index: basics